Joint Master of Arts in International Policy and Development/Master of Arts in International Trade

 Trade can affect employment, investment, economic growth, and educational opportunities in either positive or negative ways.
 A degree program that combines trade and development equips students to analyze policies and design initiatives that can mitigate some of the unfavorable effects of trade policies while amplifying positive outcomes.

-Our graduates use their deep knowledge of development policy and development economics to give themselves the edge in analyst roles at think tanks, governmental agencies, and NGOs working on development and trade policy programming.
-They secure careers at the intersection of trade and development.
-They work in a range of professional capacities across sectors in a wide range of organizations, including the following:
+Our graduates are often hired before they complete their program, leveraging real-world projects from their classes, internships, and practicum to showcase their relevant professional experience.
+They use their deep knowledge of development policy and development economics to give themselves the edge in analyst roles at think tanks, governmental agencies, and NGOs working on development and trade policy programming.
+They work in a range of professional capacities at the intersection of trade and development in a variety of organizations, including the following: